-I continued to follow my husbands lead because I trusted him.
+I continued to follow my husband’s lead because I trusted him.
 We tried out different churches to see what we felt comfortable with.
 In the meantime, I was researching what I believed.
-There was a lot of spiritual warfare going on during this process (I’ll be writing more in-depth about this struggle).
+There was a lot of spiritual warfare going on during this process.

-After a lot of prayer and research, I found Jesus and fell in love with Him.
-We decided to make Calvary Chapel Big Bear our home church.
-We started going to church when my girls were about 2 1/2 years old.
+After a lot of prayer and several months of research, I found Jesus and fell in love with Him.
+We decided to make Calvary Chapel our home church.
+We started attending church faithfully when my girls were about 2 1/2 years old.

-The Lord really started to grow us and brought so many amazing people into our lives.
-We got involved in Bible study groups and continued to grow in our faith.
-A few months later, we decided to get baptized.
+The Lord really started to grow us spiritually and brought so many great people into our lives.
+We got involved in Bible study groups and continued to draw closer to the Lord.
+A few months later, we made the decision to get baptized.

 Our lives were changed.
 We were different people.
 The people we knew prior to being saved couldn’t believe how the Lord changed our lives.
 If you are reading this, know that God can change anyone.
-We love because He first loved us (1 John 4:19).
-With God, all things are possible (Matt.
+We love because He first loved us (1 John 4:19) and with God, all things are possible (Matt.
 19:26).

 I could be living the same sinful life that I was living.
 Instead, I accepted Jesus’ invitation to live a life following Him.
 This is a brief testimony of how I found Jesus.
-I will be writing more in-depth about specific battles I struggled with.
-Thank you for reading this.
+I’ve written about a lot of topics that I have struggled with and I will continue to keep writing.